rust-lang/rustc-dev-guide/src/building/prerequisites.md

 * Install [winget](https://github.com/microsoft/winget-cli)

-`winget` is one of Windows package managers.
+`winget` is a Windows package manager.
 It will make package installation easy on Windows.

 Run the following in a terminal: